Gochujang Pork Chops & Braised Potatoes

 Preparation

-In a small bowl, combine all the braising liquid ingredients except the sesame oil and seeds.
+In a small bowl, combine all the braising liquid ingredients except the sesame oil and sesame seeds.
 Stir well.

 Comments